 Located near Gosford within the central coast, the national park makes for a great day trip north of the city CBD.
-Whether you would like to just for got a day trip, or prefer to get away for a long weekend, this park does not disappoint.
+Whether you would like to go for a day trip or prefer to get away for a long weekend, this park does not disappoint.

 Brisbane Water National Park, Camping, Walks & Lookout Map, NSW

 Owing to its length, the walk is perfect for family weekends, group vacations and treasure hunts.
 It is also suitable for bushwalking as it also covers diverse ecosystems within the park’s different locations.
 The current record for the Great North Walk stands at 54 hours and 52 minutes – certainly a life-changing experience for outdoor lovers.